View Categories

 Amendments under Article 368 & Basic Structure Doctrine in the Present Context

-• The Supreme Court is yet to define or clarify as to what constitutes the ‘basic structure’ of the Constitution.
+• The Supreme Court has not yet provided a definitive definition or clarification regarding what constitutes the ‘basic structure’ of the Constitution.

 Impact of the Basic Structure Doctrine on Indian Jurisprudence

 The Judiciary advanced this theory in the famous case of Kesavananda Bharati (1973).
-This ruling has contributed to the evolution of the Constitution in the following ways:
+This judgment has contributed to the development of the Constitution in the following manners:

 • Limitation on Power of Parliament: It has set specific limits to Parliament’s power to amend the Constitution.

-• Preserving Constitutional Integrity: It says that no amendment can violate the basic structure of the Constitution.
+• Upholding Constitutional Integrity: It says that no amendment can the basic structure of the Constitution.

 • Powers of Parliament Within Constitutional Limits: It allows Parliament to amend any and all parts of the Constitution (within this limitation);

-• Judiciary as the final authority: It places the Judiciary as the final authority in deciding if an amendment violates basic structure and what constitutes the basic structure.
+• Final Authority of the Judiciary: It establishes the Judiciary as the ultimate arbiter in determining whether an amendment violates the basic structure and in defining what constitutes the basic structure.

 • Core Values of Constitution: The apex court held that some features of the Constitution lay at its core and required much more than the usual procedures to change them.